taskcontrols/py-taskcontrol/docs/users/workflow-middlewares.md

 # for git development repo
-# from taskcontrol.workflow import workflow, Tasks
+# from taskcontrol.bases import workflow, Tasks

 # for package
-from taskcontrol.workflow import workflow, Tasks
+from taskcontrol.bases import workflow, Tasks

 # Instance of tasks and apis object